Your website is tied to your livelihood. If it stops working right, you lose money.

 When you’re testing out forms on your website, there are a lot of different potential bugs or errors to consider.
 Remembering them all is difficult, and manually testing out each can be time consuming.
 Bug Magnet makes both those things easier.

 Once it’s installed, all you have to do is right click on the form field of any website and you’ll get a full menu of options with things to test, such as different alphabets, names of different lengths, or email formats.

-Bug Magnet will automatically fill in the field based on what you choose, so you can quickly run through all relevant tests.
+Bug Magnet will automatically fill in the field based on what you choose, so you can quickly run through all relevant website QA tests.
 Find out quickly if your field has stopped accepting numbers over a certain length or if it fails to accurately recognize an invalid email address.
 It doesn’t automate the testing process entirely, but it’s a handy tool to speed it up and keep you from forgetting any important tests to run.